Revealed: How did OpenAI develop its reasoning model?

 The Next Frontier: From Objective Coding to Subjective Tasks

 Today, AI agents have shown their capabilities in some well - defined and verifiable fields, such as helping programmers with coding tasks.
-However, when people try to let them handle more complex and subjective tasks, such as "find me the most cost - effective long - term parking space" or "plan a perfect family trip for me," they often make some elementary mistakes or take too much time.
+But when people try to let them handle more complex and subjective tasks, like "find me the most cost - effective long - term parking space" or "plan a perfect family trip for me," they often make some basic mistakes or take too long.

-How to train models to handle subjective tasks without standard answers is the current frontier of research.
-OpenAI researcher Noam Brown revealed that they have mastered new general reinforcement learning technologies, which can train models to learn skills that are not easy to verify.
+How to train models to handle those tasks without standard answers and more on the subjective side is the current research frontier.
+OpenAI researcher Noam Brown revealed that they've mastered new general reinforcement learning techniques to train models to learn skills that are not easy to verify.
 The IMO gold - medal model was born based on this.
-This model can generate multiple "agent clones" to explore different problem - solving paths simultaneously and finally select the optimal solution.
+This model can generate multiple "agent clones" to explore different problem - solving paths simultaneously and then select the optimal solution.

-This indicates the future evolution direction of AI: from single - model to multi - agent collaboration, from handling objective facts to understanding subjective intentions.
+This indicates the future evolution direction of AI: from a single model to multi - agent collaboration, from handling objective facts to understanding subjective intentions.

-There is no doubt that OpenAI was once the absolute leader in the AI industry, but now it is facing a siege from strong competitors such as Google, Anthropic, xAI, and Meta.
-The question is no longer whether OpenAI can achieve its "agent future," but whether it can reach the finish line first before being overtaken by its opponents.
+There's no doubt that OpenAI was once the absolute leader in the AI industry, but now it's facing a siege from strong competitors like Google, Anthropic, xAI, and Meta.
+The question is no longer whether OpenAI can achieve its "agent future," but whether it can reach the finish line first before being overtaken by its rivals.
 This race for the future has just begun.

-This article is from the WeChat official account "Hard AI," author: Long Yue, published by 36Kr with authorization.
+This article is from the WeChat official account "Hard AI," written by Long Yue, and published by 36Kr with authorization.